 About the Program

-Physician assistants play a critical role delivering high-quality, affordable health care to the nation, and more than ever before physician assistants are needed to meet the changing health care needs of our nation and the world.
-The MUSC Physician Assistant Studies (MSPAS) program is the perfect place to gain the skills, knowledge and experience to grab hold of this exciting, evolving career.
+Physician Assistants play a critical role delivering high-quality, affordable healthcare and more than ever before, are needed to meet the needs of our nation and the world.
+The MUSC Physician Assistant Studies (MSPAS) program is the perfect place to gain the skills, knowledge and experience to prepare you to practice in this exciting, ever evolving profession.
 We offer a Master of Science degree for individuals seeking to become physician assistants.

-The PAS program begins at the end of May each year, and lasts for seven semesters or approximately twenty-seven months.
+The PAS program begins at the end of May and lasts for seven semesters which is approximately twenty-seven months in duration.
 The first four semesters, which comprise the fifteen month didactic portion of the program, are devoted to classroom study.
-Students reside in Charleston taking courses five days a week over the first fifteen months of the Program.
+Students reside in Charleston taking courses five days a week during this time which does not include online courses.

-During the last three semesters, which comprise the twelve month clinical year, students complete nine separate clinical clerkships at sites located throughout South Carolina and elsewhere.
-Clerkships include rotations in mental health, women’s health, internal medicine, family medicine, pediatrics, emergency medicine, and general surgery, as well as a primary care elective and a clerkship elective of the student’s choosing.
+During the last three semesters, which comprise the twelve month clinical year, students complete nine individual clinical rotations at sites predominately located throughout South Carolina.
+The clinical rotations include internal medicine, family medicine, women’s health, pediatrics, mental health, emergency medicine, general surgery, and an adjunct clinical experience as well as an elective of the student’s choosing.

-Students are highly discouraged from having a job while in the PAS program.
-Some students choose to work part-time (starting after their first semester) as a work-study student through MUSC's Financial Aid Office.
-Scholarships may be available to currently enrolled students.
-Each semester, the Office of Student Life communicates with students about available scholarships.
+Students are highly discouraged from being employed while in the PAS program.
+Students may choose to work part-time (starting after their first semester) as a work-study student through MUSC's Financial Aid Office.
+Scholarships may also be available to currently enrolled students which are publicized by the Office of Student Life each semester.